WimDeMeester/SolarEclipseWorkbench/README.md

 - If these data were already inserted before somehow (manually, via command line arguments, or by loading a settings file), these values will appear there (you can modify them as you see fit).
 - When pressing the "Plot" button, the specified location (longitude, latitude) will be marked with a red dot on the world map.
 Note that this plot is not updated automatically when you change the values.
 - When pressing the "OK" button, the data are accepted and will be filled out in the top section of the UI.
+- **GPS from phone**: Click the **📱 Get GPS from Phone** button to capture your exact coordinates from your smartphone's GPS — no app required.
+A local HTTPS server starts on your laptop; open the displayed URL in your phone's browser and tap **Get My Location**.
+Works over WiFi or with your phone acting as a hotspot (useful at remote eclipse sites with no WiFi).
+See [docs/GPS_PHONE.md](docs/GPS_PHONE.md) for step-by-step instructions.

 ![location pop-up](src/solareclipseworkbench/img/location-popup.png)